Lotions, creams, body butters, and moisturisers.

-The following information lists all the equipment you need before you learn how to make the cream.
+The following information lists all the equipment you need before you learn how to make cream.

-- you will need to have handy 2 x double boilers, otherwise known as bain-marie, as you don’t want to heat the delicate ingredients directly on the heat.
+- You will need to have handy 2 x double boilers, otherwise known as bain-marie, as you don’t want to heat the delicate ingredients directly on the heat.
 Failing that, why not create your own double boiler, by first filling a large saucepan with water.
-Then place your ingredients in a heatproof bowl, or Pyrex jug, sit it in the pan and simmer your water until it reached the required temperature.
+Then, place your ingredients in a heatproof bowl or Pyrex jug, sit it in the pan, and simmer your water until it reaches the required temperature.
 For more information on formulating the different phases, click here

-- good accurate digital scales.
+- Good, accurate digital scales.
 You can easily pick up one that weighs 1.0 grams quite reasonably.
-For much smaller amounts such as weighing extracts, you will require a scale that weighs 0.1 gram, which may be more expensive
+For much smaller amounts, such as weighing extracts, you will require a scale that weighs 0.1 grams, which may be more expensive

-- thermometer for up to 100.c, a candy thermometer is ideal
+- A thermometer for up to 100 C; a candy thermometer is ideal

-- an electric hand mixer, or a stick blender for making lotions, with a beater attachment and a regular hand whisk
+- An electric hand mixer or stick blender for making lotions, with a beater attachment and a regular hand whisk

-Keen to learn how to make your own moisuturiser but need more tuition, then here is a great place to start.
+Keen to learn how to make your own moisturiser, but need more tuition?
+This article is a great place to start.